Here’s an introduction to spray foam roofing, which will cover these six points:

 Easy to maintain

-If a spray foam roof gets a crack or a small hole, all you need to do is cut around the area, dry the area out with a towel/rag, fill the area with caulk, and smooth it out.
-On other roofing systems, the water will enter the insulation and travel horizontally, which means you’ll have to remove a large section of your roof.
+If a spray foam roof gets a crack or a small hole, all you need to do is cut around the area, dry it out with a towel/rag, fill it with caulk, and smooth it out.
+On other roofing systems, the water will enter the insulation and travel horizontally, so you’ll have to remove a large section of your roof.

 Seamless and waterproof